 Lifestyle modifications

 Early intervention gives better results.
-If you have had leakage or loss of control for more than a couple of days, seek a special evaluation.
+Medical evaluation is recommended if leakage or loss of control is persistent, recurrent, worsening, or associated with pain, blood in urine or stool, neurological symptoms, or significant impact on daily life.
 Being diagnosed and treated early can help build confidence and restore daily function.